-Workspace permissions allow your team control over what actions can be done by which team members within the Workspace.
+Workspace permissions allow workspace owners to control what actions can be performed by which team members within the workspace.
 Workspace owners can set up permissions based on the needs of the workspace and the individual teams.
-Feel secure and ready for action with these workspace permission settings!
+Feel secure and ready for action with these workspace permission settings. 🙌

 How it works

-Workspace permissions will harshen any permissions set up on the account level.
+Workspace permissions will be secondary to any permissions set up on the account level.
 This meaning, if your account level permissions is set to allow only admins to create private boards, the workspace permissions cannot be set to allow all team members to create private boards.
-Keep in mind, both the admin and workspace owner will be able to make changes to the workspace permissions.

 Setting up workspace permissions

-The workspace permissions can be found by going to the workspace page by clicking on the workspace name itself (not the icon).
+The workspace permissions can be found by clicking on the workspace name itself from the workspace dropdown menu.
+Then, from the workspace main page, select the "Permissions" tab as shown below.

 - Any team members can join by invite or request to join.

 - Once joining, they have access to all main boards within that workspace, and any private/shareable boards they've been invited to.

 - Any team member subscribed to a board from a closed workspace will have access to that board but will not be able to see anything else within the workspace.

 - Main boards in closed workspaces are accessible only to team members who have joined the workspace (and board subscribers as mentioned above).